- Academic Advancement Center/TRIO Student Support Services

 safecenter@colostate.edu

-The Women and Gender Advocacy Center provides programs and resources focusing on all genders, social justice, and interpersonal violence prevention.
+Formerly known as the Women and Gender Advocacy Center, the Survivor Advocacy and Feminist Education (SAFE) Center provides programs and resources focusing on all genders, social justice, and interpersonal violence prevention.
 Staff and volunteers also provide confidential advocacy and support for victims of sexual violence, stalking, sexual harassment, and relationship violence.
 Programs concentrate on examining the intersections of oppression and creating conditions that allow all people to equally access opportunities in a safe campus environment.